OcelotBabou/Quartz/content/2-The World/Regions/Locations/Bloodstone Valley.md

 **Local Legends or Stories:**

 One of the most enduring legends is that of The First Blood.
-According to the tale, the valley was consecrated as a battleground when Siar and Thear used it to settle their leadership disputes.
-Here Siar defeated Thear, nearly killing his younger brother, and forcing him into exile on the opposite side of Staterum.
+According to the tale, the valley was consecrated as a battleground when Siar and Kair used it to settle their leadership disputes.
+Here Siar defeated Kair, nearly killing his younger brother, and forcing him into exile on the opposite side of Staterum.
-Another popular story speaks of The Unyielding Warrior, a legendary giant who fought in Bloodstone Valley and was known for his unmatched strength and unbreakable will.
-According to the legend, this warrior never lost a battle and met his end only by old age.
-It is believed that his spirit remains in the valley, lending strength to those who fight with honor and courage.
-Warriors often leave offerings at the Warrior's Altar in hopes of gaining his favor and strength in their own battles.
+Another popular story speaks of The Unyielding Warrior, a giant known for his formidable strength and indomitable spirit, persists.
+Never defeated in battle, his arrogance eventually provoked [[Riero]], the God of War, who challenged him to a duel.
+The battle was fierce and long, with the valley echoing the clashing of their mighty blows.
+In the end, Riero emerged victorious, and The Unyielding Warrior met his demise.
+It is said that the spirit of The Unyielding Warrior still lingers in the valley, a phantom presence that emboldens those who approach battle with honor and courage.

 **Visitors' Experience:**